constup/cookbook-nestjs-typescript/README.md

 Examples contain `*.http` files which can be opened in and used by JetBrains IDEs (WebStorm, PHPStorm).
 These files contain commands which can be run by JetBrains HTTP Client (built into the IDE).

+Examples in this repository are all showcased in controllers.
+This is done so that you can actually run the example code without doing anything extra - no tests, no mocks, just running the examples directly as if it's a production application.
+You can also use the Debugger in your IDE and execute the code step by step if you want to.

+Some examples require additional data to be passed to controllers (like: examples of HTTP POST requests with data payloads) and you can't easily do that in your browser.
+Each example and each controller is covered with JetBrains HTTP Client requests with sample payloads already prepared, so that you can just click on "run" and see the code in action, right from your IDE.

 ## Long description

 All web applications, regardless of the language they are written in, have a set of core building blocks - like sending